mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 “Donation” is giving, *dana*. *Sila*, precepts.
 And perseverance: patience or perseverance. *Assiduity*, that is *effort*, [*vīrya*].
 And meditation, zazen, and wisdom.
 Those are the six *paramitas*, as Buddhist practice in Mahayana Buddhism.

-So the question here asks, why [does] Dogen Zenji emphasize particularly zazen alone, *dhyana* or *samadhi*, separated from the rest of three learnings and rest of the six *paramitas*?
+So the question here asks, why [does] Dōgen Zenji emphasize particularly zazen alone, *dhyana* or *samadhi*, separated from the rest of three learnings and rest of the six *paramitas*?

 Because these questions are always paying attention to only one thing, so-called *dhyana* or *samadhi*, meditation, separate from the rest of the things.
 So [in the question] they take one, *dhyana*, and pay attention to it and deal with it particularly, separate from the rest of the things.
 So that’s why [...] the question here is already questionable, because already they deal with one thing particularly, separate from others.